Frequently Asked Questions

 What is the recommended class size for a Coach training?

-The Coach training is most effective with 6 - 12 people.
+The Coach training is most effective with 6 - 12 people, however you can train as few as 1 coach as needed to support your program.

 What is a Matter of Balance Coach?